-Valium, the brand name for the medication Diazepam, belongs to the benzodiazepine class of drugs, but unlike most other benzos such as Xanax or Librium, has a wide range of uses outside of treating disorders like anxiety and insomnia.
+Valium, the brand name for the medication diazepam, belongs to the benzodiazepine class of drugs.
+However, unlike most other benzos, such as Xanax or Librium, Valium has a wide range of uses outside of treating disorders like anxiety and insomnia.

 Valium is also regularly used to treat restless leg syndrome, seizures, muscle spasms, alcohol withdrawal syndrome, and, interestingly, benzodiazepine withdrawal syndrome.

-Valium works the same way as other benzodiazepines, binding itself to the GABA receptors in the brain.
+Valium works the same way as other benzodiazepines, binding itself to the GABA (gamma-Aminobutyric acid) receptors in the brain.

 Table of Contents